Caldicot RFC

-The Youth team currently play in the Dragons Regional Youth Leagues in Division DB.
+The Youth team currently play in the Dragons Regional Youth Leagues.
+The 2024/25 season was highly successful with a double winning season, winning the Dragons Cup and East Wales Premiership.

 They also run a Veterans XV that play occasional friendlies.
 They also have a thriving mini and junior section running teams from Under 8s-Under 16s with around 250 children playing on Sundays.
 The club colours are black and white.
 The club logo is a swan like most clubs and societies in Caldicot.